arielherself/espresso/README.md

 <strong>Latvia</strong> withdrew the broadcasting licence of TV Rain, an exiled <strong>Russian</strong> news channel that had been reporting from its capital, Riga.
 Latvia’s media regulator accused the channel of threatening the country’s national security and social order.
 TV Rain has also attracted criticism from Latvian politicians for sticking its nose into local politics.
 But those grumbles are misplaced: countries should welcome [offshore media outlets](https://te.arielherself.xyz/leaders/2022/11/24/russian-offshore-journalists-need-help-not-hindrance) that pump real news back into Russia.

-<strong>Football World Cup:</strong> underdogs <strong>Morocco</strong> became the first Arab team ever to reach the tournament’s quarter-finals, after beating <strong>Spain</strong> in a penalty shoot-out.
-They bucked the trend set in other knockout matches, where football’s heavyweights, such as Brazil, asserted their dominance.
+<strong>Football World Cup:</strong> underdogs <strong>Morocco</strong> became the first Arab team ever to reach the tournament’s quarter-finals, after beating <strong>Spain</strong> in a penalty shoot-out. <strong>Portugal</strong> did not start Cristiano Ronaldo in its 6-1 victory over <strong>Switzerland</strong> amid reports of a falling out between Ronaldo and Portugal’s coach, Fernando Santos.

 <strong>Fact of the day:</strong> 22%, the average spike in opioid-related deaths in American counties that opened syringe exchanges between 2008 and 2016.
 [Read the full story](https://te.arielherself.xyz/united-states/2022/12/01/americas-syringe-exchanges-might-be-killing-drug-users).